junkeythong/information_bot/README.md

 ## Configuration

-All runtime options can be controlled with environment variables.
-Defaults are shown in parentheses.
+All runtime options are still controlled with environment variables (defaults shown in parentheses), but any value can also be inspected or overridden live with the `/config` Telegram command.
+Values set at runtime are persisted to the state file so they survive restarts.

 - `API_KEY`, `API_SECRET` – Binance credentials (required)
 - `TELEGRAM_TOKEN`, `TELEGRAM_CHAT_ID` – Telegram bot credentials (required)